THE ECUMENICAL MOVEMENT – THE SOURCES

-Registration is now open for this hybrid synchronous 3-credit course that runs from January 22 – May 13, 2024.
+Registration is now open for this online 3-credit course running from May 28 – June 21, 2024

 Engage in Ecumenical Conversations